ifp/schemas/loading.md

 ## 2. Adverts coming from Advert Import

-The adverts will only have three pertinent states:
+The adverts will be loaded with one of three states:

 ### A. Adverts to Insert or Update as 'Online'